Placement scheme details

 If your WRDTP studentship was funded from Autumn 2024 onwards, you are required to undertake the equivalent of 3 months of placement activity.
 The placement is an integral and assessed aspect of your studentship, and must be passed before you can submit your thesis and complete your viva.

-The timing of your placement is flexible, but you cannot take it in the first 3 months or the last 3 months of your PhD funding period (or part-time equivalent).
+The timing of when you take your placement is flexible, but you cannot take it in the first 3 months or the last 3 months of your PhD funding period (or part-time equivalent).
 Ideally your placement should take place between months 12 and 24 of your PhD funding period (or part-time equivalent).
 Postgraduate researchers on the 1+3.5 programme must complete their 1 year Masters programme before they are eligible to undertake their placement.

 If your WRDTP studentship was funded before Autumn 2024 (which includes the 1+3 studentship funded from October 2023), you may undertake a placement, but it is not a compulsory funded aspect of your award.
 You will need to apply for additional funding through the Company Internship Scheme.